 Shoo away those winter chills with a few frugal tips to help keep your heating bills down and the temperature inside your home at a comfortable level.

-- Clear Tape works wonders in sealing around the edges of Un-used Doors.
-The tape removes easily in the spring, prevents cold air from blowing in and is virtually invisible.
+- Clear Tape works wonders in sealing around the edges of unused Doors and doorways, (such as an extra bedroom no longer in use, etc) The tape removes easily in the spring, prevents cold air from blowing in and is virtually invisible.

 - Keep in mind when you turn on your bathroom fan that you are essentially sucking heat right out of your home.
 If you don't like your bathroom mirror steamed up after a shower, simply turn a hair dryer on for a minute or two and "dry" your mirror.
 It will dry the steam streak free, avoiding unnecessary heat loss from the fan.
 The extra moisture in the air from the shower will help add some humidity.